flux-iac/tofu-controller/docs/use-tofu-controller/with-tf-runner-exposed-using-hostname-subdomain.md

-# Use TF-controller with Terraform Runners **exposed via hostname/subdomain**
+# Use tofu-controller with Terraform Runners **exposed via hostname/subdomain**

-TF-controller uses the Controller/Runner architecture.
+Tofu-controller uses the Controller/Runner architecture.
 The Controller acts as a client, and talks to each Runner's Pod via gRPC over port 30000.

-TF-controller must thus be able to reliably connect to each Runner's pod regardless of the cluster network topology.
+Tofu-controller must thus be able to reliably connect to each Runner's pod regardless of the cluster network topology.

 ## The Default Runner DNS resolution

-By default, TF-controller fetches the Runner's pod IP address after it is instantiated (e.g. `1.2.3.4`).
+By default, tofu-controller fetches the Runner's pod IP address after it is instantiated (e.g. `1.2.3.4`).

 It then transforms the IP address into its `IP-based pod DNS A record` (e.g. `1.2.3.4.<namespace>.pod.<cluster-domain>`) which is used to connect to the Runner pod using gRPC protocol.